aponamarev/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image5]

-The code presented in code cells 11 and 12 of `advanced_paths_finding.ipynb`
+The code presented in code cell 9 of `solution.ipynb`

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.